stoerr/CoDeveloperGPTengine/feature-docs/https.md

 ## Extending the plugin for SSL

 We need a common storage place for the configuration that is accessible from all the directories where the plugin is run - ~/.cgptcodeveloperglobal/ .
-We read a https.properties from there that contains the following properties: httpsport=3003 keystorepath=keystore.p12 keystorepasswordpath=keystore.p12.password
+We read a config.properties from there that contains the following properties: httpsport=3003 keystorepath=keystore.p12 keystorepasswordpath=keystore.p12.password